 5 July 2019 to 5 January 2020

-Discover artists who have risked their lives in times of conflict for the music they love in Rebel Sounds, our powerful new exhibition at IWM London.
+Don't miss your last chance to discover artists who have risked their lives in times of conflict for the music they love in Rebel Sounds, the ★★★★★ ‘STROKE OF GENIUS’ (Time Out) exhibition at IWM London.

 From Hitler’s persecution of swing and jazz groups to the ban of music in Northern Mali under Islamist rule in 2012, oppressive regimes have tried to erase forms of culture and expression.
 In spite of this, there have always been those willing to risk everything to protect their threatened culture.